Paul Alan Levy: Education and career

 Levy earned his bachelor’s degree from Reed College in 1973, Phi Beta Kappa, and a J.D. from the University of Chicago in 1976, cum laude, Order of the Coif.
 After working as a law clerk to Wade H. McCree at the United States Court of Appeals for the Sixth Circuit and Special Assistant to McCree as Solicitor General, Levy joined Public Citizen Litigation Group in 1977 to represent workers in rank-and-file labor law cases, largely representing dissident union members in cases involving union governance.
-As of 2025, he has been with the Litigation Group ever since, with the exception of a sabbatical in 1983–1984, when he taught at the Benjamin N. Cardozo School of Law.
+Until his 2026 retirement, he remained with the Litigation Group, with the exception of a sabbatical in 1983–1984, when he taught at the Benjamin N. Cardozo School of Law.
 From 1984 to 1999 he was outside general counsel for Teamsters for a Democratic Union.

 He is also, since 1983, a member of the board of directors of the Association for Union Democracy, and for several years chair of the American Bar Association Section of Intellectual Property Law, Special Committee on Online Issues, Domain Name Subcommittee.
 From 1980 to 2006 he was a member of the steering committee, Labor and Employment Committee, National Lawyers Guild.